 "UPPCL and the State Discoms namely DVVNL, PuVVNL, MVVNL and PVNNL have filed an Appeal before the Hon'ble ATE against the Commission's views on the matter.
-Since, the matter is sub-judice before the Hon'ble ATE, the Commission has considered the same philosophy on the issue as mentioned above.
-Therefore, the Commission has disallowed the Petitioner's claim towards carrying cost in the present Order.
-However, the same shall be reviewed based on the Judgment of the Hon'ble ATE in this regard."
+Since, the matter is sub-judice before the Hon'ble ATE, the Commission has considered the same philosophy on

-- 8.4.2 Thus, in line with the approach adopted by the Commission in its earlier Order, the Commission has disallowed the claim of Petitioner towards carrying cost in present Order. - 8.4.3 The Commission recomputed the revenue gap as determined in the Tariff Order for FY 2014-15 in its Tariff Order for FY 2015-16 as mentioned below:
+- 8.4.2 Thus, in line with the approach adopted by the Commission in its earlier Order, the Commission has disallowed the claim of Petitioner towards carrying cost in present Order. - 8.4.3 Further, there was some inadvertent error in the computation of carrying cost in Tariff Order for FY 2014-15, which was rectified in the Tariff Order for FY 2015-16 as detailed below: